Andygrond/hugonette/README.md

 # Hugonette: PHP micro-framework for static pages

 Lightweight, fast, and easy to use.
-Provides everything you expect from a framework, to build not only your blog but also a powerful web application.
+Provides everything you expect from a framework, to build a powerful small to medium web application.
 Ready for new projects, but flexible enough to use in existing scenarios.
 Scalable as your project grows.

 I like to use [Hugo static site generator](https://gohugo.io) to prepare a web design and JavaScript UX for my projects.
 So I wrote Hugonette to mix it with the power of [Nette PHP framework](https://nette.org/en/): an intuitive templating engine and awesome debugging tool.